Assistant Professor of Law and Co-Director of the Writing and Legal Research

 B.S., University of Lowell

 J.D., Massachusetts School of Law

 Paula Colby-Clements is an assistant professor of law and a Co-Director of the Writing, Research, and Trial Advocacy program, a second-semester course.
-She also teaches Writing and Legal Advocacy.
-Professor Colby-Clements has served as the Director of Admissions at MSLAW for over 9 years.
+She also teaches Writing and Legal Advocacy and is the Director of Academic Services and Career Development.

 Professor Colby-Clements has worked for the Committee for Public Counsel Services handling criminal appeals, has taught in Suffolk University’s MBA program and worked for over 8 years as a business manager for a subsidiary of Mobil Chemical Corporation.
 She holds her undergraduate degree in Business Administration from the University of Lowell and her Juris Doctor, cum laude, from Massachusetts School of Law.
 Professor Colby-Clements taught on the adjunct faculty before joining the full time faculty.

 Massachusetts School of Law's mission is to provide an academically rigorous affordable legal education emphasizing ethics, advocacy, leadership, and professional skills.
 MSLAW provides an accessible and affordable legal education to tomorrow’s leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
 Lawyers have substantial influence in our society and MSLAW prepares its graduates to use that power to help their clients and obtain the societal advancement that a law degree has traditionally provided.

 To accomplish its mission, Massachusetts School of Law brings together a diverse group of scholars, judges, expert practitioners and other professionals to provide individuals from all backgrounds a rigorous, professionally advantageous, affordable legal education so that they can improve their lives and better serve their communities.